Kylie Jenner Looks Like A Billion Bucks At Her 21st Birthday Bash

 “Bday dinner…look 1,” the youngest daughter of Caitlyn and Kris Jenner captioned a pic.

-The photo was taken ahead of Kylie’s arrival to her birthday dinner at Craig’s in West Hollywood.
+The photo was taken ahead of Kylie’s arrival at her birthday dinner at Craig’s in West Hollywood.
 Later in the night, Kylie Jenner also posted a shot of her outfit change for a celebration at Deliah’s nightclub, showing off a pale pink glittering bandeau bodysuit and matching heels.

-In addition to Kylie’s famous sisters, Kim, Khloe, Kourtney and Kendall and their mom, Kris Jenner, guests for the birthday bash included Kylie’s boyfriend Travis Scott and pals Dave Chappelle, Kanye West, Larsa Pippen, bestie Jordyn Woods, and a variety of Kar-Jenner exes, Entertainment Tonight reports.
+In addition to Kylie’s famous sisters, Kim, Khloe, Kourtney, and Kendall, and their mom, Kris Jenner, guests for the birthday bash included Kylie’s boyfriend Travis Scott and pals Dave Chappelle, Kanye West, Larsa Pippen, bestie Jordyn Woods, and a variety of Kardashian-Jenner exes, Entertainment Tonight reports.
 Kylie’s dad, Caitlyn Jenner, was also in attendance at the party.
-Caitlyn was spotted arriving to Kylie’s birthday party alongside rumored girlfriend, Sophia Hutchins.
+Caitlyn was spotted arriving at Kylie’s birthday party alongside rumored girlfriend, Sophia Hutchins.

 Momager Kris Jenner reportedly offered up a sweet toast to her youngest daughter as pink confetti fell from the ceiling.
-Entertainment for Kylie’s 21st birthday party included a DJ and pink ball pit, which the Keeping Up With the Kardashian stars jumped into.
+Entertainment for Kylie’s 21st birthday party included a DJ and pink ball pit, which the Keeping Up With the Kardashians stars jumped into.

 You can see Kylie Jenner’s pretty pink birthday looks below.